-1. Support for career and professional development Students have the right to support for career and professional development.
+- 1. Support for career and professional development - 13.
+Students have the right to support for career and professional development.
 This includes, but is not limited to, support for the responsible and rigorous conduct of research, teaching and research mentorship, and career planning and development.
-This support comes from multiple sources, as appropriate, including support provided by faculty advisors (see Faculty Advising Responsibilities & Expectations) as well as the department and other units within the university (see Student Resources).
+This support comes from multiple sources, as appropriate, including support provided by faculty advisors (see GSR Requirements and Policies